Skip to content

 For boolean, integer string and decimal, the obvious Java types are used.
 BigDecimal is used instead of double because FHIR recommends a decimal of basis 10.

-The type instant is either backed by a java.time.Instant if the time zone is UTC or by a wrapper class with embedded java.time.OffsetDateTime.
-While using the java.time.Instant saves a lot of memory, it can't represent time zones other than UTC so the wrapped java.time.OffsetDateTime has to be used in cases other time zones are used.
+The type instant is either, backed by a java.time.Instant if the time zone is UTC or by a wrapper class with embedded java.time.OffsetDateTime.
+While using the java.time.Instant saves a lot of memory, it can't represent time zones other than UTC so the wrapped java.time.OffsetDateTime has to be used in cases where other time zones are used.

 The type date is represented with the help of the three java.time types Year, YearMonth and LocalDate, one for each precision the date type supports.
 Keeping track of the precision is important for FHIR date and dateTime types and the java.time types are a perfect fit here.